The cost to change a flight depends on the ticket you have, as well as the airline you are flying with.

 You can also change your flight by finding and calling the customer service department of the airline you have booked your flight with.

-Does it Cost More to Change an International Flight?
+It Doesn’t Necessarily Cost More to Change an International Flight

 Whether it costs more to change an international flight than a domestic one depends on the airline.